sandeepkasaragod/CusVarDB/README.md

 CusVarDB is a windows based tool for creating a variant protein database from Next-generation sequencing datasets.
 The program supports variant calling for Genome, RNA-Seq and ExomeSeq datasets.
 The program performs mainly 4 modules
 1. Align the datasets with reference database
 2. Perform the variant calling using Genome Analysis Toolkit (GATK)
-3. Annotate the variant using ANOOVAR
+3. Annotate the variant using ANNOVAR
 4. Create the variant protein database

 Apart from the main modules, the program also supports additional functions such as